 -Be sensitive to people of different educational, economic, cultural and racial backgrounds

--Attend staff meetings a minimum of five (5) academic events throughout the year.
+-Attend staff meetings and a minimum of five (5) academic events throughout the year.

 -Assist with all recruitment events throughout the year.